Fraunhofer Institute for Telecommunications: Competencies

 The Fraunhofer Heinrich Hertz Institute develops mobile and stationary broadband communication networks and multimedia systems.
 Focal points of independent and contract research conducted by Fraunhofer HHI are photonic components and systems, fiber optic sensor systems, and image signal processing and transmission.
 Future applications for broadband networks are developed as well.
 Research in this area focuses on 3D displays, UHD panorama video production, human-machine interaction through gesture control, optical satellite communication and data transmission technologies such as visible light communications.

 Scientists at the institute work together with national and international research and industry partners.
-For example, institute researchers were and are involved in the development of the H.264 AVC video compression standard and its successor H.265 HEVC as part of the Moving Picture Experts Group (MPEG) and the Video Coding Experts Group (VCEG).
+For example, institute researchers were involved in the development of the H.264 AVC video compression standard and its successor H.265 HEVC as part of the Moving Picture Experts Group (MPEG) and the Video Coding Experts Group (VCEG).
 Work on the various video compression standards received the Technology and Engineering Emmy award multiple times.